PrestaShop/prestashop.github.io/news/_posts/2017-05-12-contributor-night-barcamp-prestashop-day-paris-2017.md

 <hr/>

-PrestaShop Day is THE for e-commerce professionals, with numerous [conferences, workshops and masterclasses](http://www.prestashopday.com/fr/program/), allowing visitors to get a better knowledge of online sales.
+PrestaShop Day is THE event for e-commerce professionals, with numerous [conferences, workshops and masterclasses](http://www.prestashopday.com/fr/program/), allowing visitors to get a better knowledge of online sales.

 We have decided to take advantage of this great event and the presence of many community members in Paris: we are organizing two events destined to meet, discuss, and improve the project.